maxim-mat/training/3 - Airflow/README.md

 ## Setup

 Put your python file where your DAG is stored in following path: \\na-dev-nas-1\unix_inst\Software\Shkifut\DataEngineer\kubernetes_nas\AirflowDAGs
-Make sure to also save your solutions in a seperate folder, and delete your dags once a senior checked and approved them to clean the folder.
+Make sure to also save your solutions in a seperate folder, and delete your dags once a senior checked and approved them to have a clean development environment.
 After editing a DAG, wait for a couple of minutes until the code is compiled in Airflow before triggering the DAG.

 ## exercises